Pickleball Ace may collect a share of sales or other compensation from the links on this page.

 While there are a few similarities, these games are largely very different.
 Just watching the different games for a little while can give you a clue as to what aspects are separate.
 These include the kind of ball used in the game, the way it's scored and the texture of the paddles that are being used.

 The following are some key differences that separate these two games from one another.

-These balls are typically made of rubber, so they might remind you of ping pong balls.
+Paddle tennis balls are depressurized tennis balls made of rubber.
+So they might remind you of ping pong balls.
 They aren't quite that small though, as they have to be able to travel a court rather than a table.

 Scoring the Game